Channelling (physics): Mechanism

 Fig. 5.
 Computer simulations of the mean penetration depth of 80 keV Xe ion penetration in single crystal Au, considering a tilting of the implantation profile off the main direction.
 These simulations were made with the MDRANGE code for a study of Xe irradiation of Au nanowires.
 Also shown are simulations using the binary collision approximation SRIM code which does not take into account the crystal structure and thus does not describe channelling at all.
 The order of the strength of channelling, i.e. that 110 has the strongest effect, 100 is intermediate and 111 has the weakest, agrees with experimental observations in face-centered cubic metals.

 Because the crystalline plane has a high density of atomic electrons and nuclei, the channeled particles eventually suffer a high angle Rutherford scattering or energy-losses in collision with electrons and leave the channel.
 This is called the "dechannelling" process.

 Positively charged particles like protons and positrons are instead repelled from the nuclei of the plane, and after entering the space between two neighboring planes, they will be repelled from the second plane.
 So positively charged particles tend to follow the direction between two neighboring crystalline planes, but at the largest possible distance from each of them.
 Therefore, the positively charged particles have a smaller probability of interacting with the nuclei and electrons of the planes (smaller "dechannelling" effect) and travel longer distances.

 The same phenomena occur when the direction of momentum of the charged particles lies close to a major crystalline, high-symmetry axis.
 This phenomenon is called "axial channelling".
 Generally, the effect of axial channeling is higher than planar channeling due to a deeper potential formed in axial conditions.

+In general, as the particle propagates through the channel there is a continuous loss of energy that is initially dominated by electronic stopping, which gradually reduces the particles kinetic energy in primary direction of travel, and relatively increases it in the transverse direction eventually allowing the particle to overcome the channeling potential barrier.
+In addition, an angle deviation occurs during the oscillation of the particle until the angle goes beyond a critical angel for channeling and introduces large angle scattering, and nuclei collision, which results in the de-channeling of the particle and massive energy loss.

 At low energies the channelling effects in crystals are not present because small-angle scattering at low energies requires large impact parameters, which become bigger than interplanar distances.
 The particle's diffraction is dominating here.
 At high energies the quantum effects and diffraction are less effective and the channelling effect is present.